ENGINE SWAP GUIDE HT4100 to OLDS

 use of your flare-fitted pressure hose.
 Since the return hose is not under pressure,

-You can also move the metric 4100 pump over to the Olds bracket, but the 4100
+You can also move the metric 4100 pump over to the Olds bracket, but that's a bit

 The Olds PS pump brackets mount to 2 studs on the front cover, and the front-